 UNC’s basketball team made it to a second round NCAA division 1 playoff in 2011.
 However, San Diego State squeaked by with the win.
 Butler Hancock Sports Center is always packed with fans on game day.
 Greeley residents take their college sports very seriously.
 “Go Bears!”

-Go in any direction 10 to 11 miles from the center of town and find yourself in the country.
-You will be surrounded by lots of trees, lakes and plenty of open ranges.
+Go in any direction 10 to 15 miles from the center of town and find yourself in the country.
+You will be surrounded by lots of trees, lakes, and plenty of open ranges.
 The abundance of wildlife is very amazing as well.

 Greeley isn’t considered a world class vacation destination.
 There are no elaborate all-inclusive resorts, no world championship golf retreats or fancy ski chalets.
 But what it does offer is the convenience of being minutes away from Colorado’s beautiful Rocky Mountains.
 Greeley is a mere fifty minutes north of The Mile High city of Denver and less than forty five minutes south of Cheyenne, Wyoming.

 Northern Colorado offers plenty of outdoor activities like hunting, hiking and some of the best camping around.
-The quaint mountain community of Estes Park and its freshwater Lake filled with rainbow trout is less than an hour away.
-There are also a variety of reservoirs for water skiing, fishing or spending a peaceful day on a boat.
+The quaint mountain community of Estes Park and its freshwater lake filled with rainbow trout is less than an hour away.
+There are also a variety of reservoirs for water skiing, fishing or spending a peaceful day on the boat.

 If you are ever traveling down I-76, I-70 or I-25 and need a place to hold up for a few days, Greeley is a great town with lots of spirit.
 Its centrally located and could offer a relaxing rest between destinations.
 There are plenty of affordable accommodations, lots of great eateries and without a doubt, some of the friendliest people you will ever meet.